QodotPlugin/qodotplugin.github.io/docs/beginner's-guide-to-qodot/index.md

 2. Download and install the plugin. `/qodot/textures` can be ignored to save on filesize and import time.
 3. Go to Project > Project Settings > Plugins, then enable Qodot.

+# Compatibility

+## Updating

+When updating, make sure to delete `/addons/qodot` from your project before installing a newer version, in order to avoid script errors arising from mis-matched code.

+## Compatibility

+Here is the compatibility for Qodot across different Godot versions.
+- Godot 4.1.x+
+  - Qodot 2023.1
+- Godot 3.3.x+
+    - Qodot 1.7.0+
+- Godot 3.2.x+
+    - Qodot 1.6.0+
+- Godot 3.1.x+
+    - Qodot 1.0
+    - Qodot 1.5.6

 ## Using Qodot

-To get started with Qodot, you can read:

-1. [Building Maps](building-maps.md) to learn the absolute basics of building maps using Qodot.
+To get started with Qodot, read [Building Maps](building-maps.md) to learn the absolute basics of building maps using Qodot.
-2. [Loading Textures](loading-textures.md) to learn how to connect Trenchbroom to Godot and apply your Godot project's textures to geometry using Trenchbroom.

-By completing the beginner's guide, you will be able to build and texture maps for Godot using Trenchbroom.